There's Still Time to Apply for Spring Admission.

 Teach lessons that last a lifetime.
 Education is the Peace Corp’s largest program area.
 Volunteers play an important role in creating links among schools, parents, and communities by working in elementary, secondary, and postsecondary schools as math, science, conversational English, and resource teachers or as early grade reading and literacy teacher trainers.
 Volunteers also develop libraries and technology resource centers.

-If you choose Education, take 3 courses from the following areas:
+If you choose Education, you will take three courses from the following areas:

 • Elementary, Secondary, or Special Education